 Neither one is wrong.

 For guys, we do focus and accomplish more when we're using our single-minded, sequential approach to life to our problems.
-(Just beware of guys that are stuck in their problems and won't get help out of them.)
+(Just beware of guys who are stuck in their problems and won't get help.)

 For women, they do get the emotional support they need by calling in their resources to help them handle problems.
 (Just beware the women that don't turn that support into ACTION.)